 These are the two <-40 baluns.
 I assume they have two transformers inside.
-I did not compensate for the extra lead length.
+Mismatch loss due to the extra lead length should have increased apparent rejection only 0.5 dB.
 In addition to having the best common-mode rejection, these baluns had the lowest transmission loss, 0.5 dB.
-The other baluns were the push-on type with screw terminals, with a typical loss of 0.75 dB.
+The other baluns were the push-on kind with screw terminals, with a typical loss of 0.75 dB.

 Even with perfect common-mode balun rejection, nonzero transmission line spacing causes a residual differential signal.
 Simulation of the terminated twin-lead oriented vertically above an infinite ground plane gave a peak differential signal 44 dB below the peak common-mode signal.

 You can increase the common-mode rejection of a 300Ω voltage balun by following it with a 75Ω current balun.
 Since the common-mode impedance of a voltage balun is low, the cascaded common-mode rejection should be that of the voltage balun plus the common-mode attenuation of the current balun.

 A halfwave coaxial line that inverts the signal makes a low-loss 300Ω voltage balun.
 Here Peter Körner used small-diameter coax to save space.
 Two ferrite sleeves provide further common-mode attenuation.
 All shields connect.
 The halfwave-line center conductors go to the two antenna terminals, while the feedline center conductor goes to one of them.
 Keep all leads as short as possible, as Peter did here.